-There are SO many options out there when it comes to finding a good invoicing software for your small business.
+There are SO many options out there when it comes to finding the best invoicing software for small business.
 How do you pick one?
-What even makes a good invoicing software vs. a bad one?
-Read on to learn about what to look for and consider when you’re searching for a new invoice program for your small business.
+What makes a good invoicing software vs. a bad one?
+Read on to learn about what to consider when you’re searching for a new invoice program for your small business.

 Features that good invoice programs can offer are: